To Understand Representation of Layer-aware Sequence Encoders as Multi-order-graph: Graph-Transformer

 $\bullet$ \textbf{Low order.} Subgraphs generated by $r_p \cdot r_p^\top$ belong to low order.
-As we discuss above, it is no need to calculate $r_p \cdot r_p^\top$ again.
-Instead of self-attention, we use a linear function for transformation of vector space.
-The subgraph order is in the range of 1 to $2^{i-2}$
+As discussed above, it is no need to calculate $r_p \cdot r_p^\top$ again.
+Instead of self-attention, we use a linear function to transform vector space.
+The subgraph order is in the range of 1 to $2^{i-2}$.
+We calculate representation as